cschladetsch/Doplhin/BinaryTree/prompt.md

 1. **Comments**: Add comments to the code, focusing on "why" and not "how" or "what".
 1. **Error Handling**: Use exceptions to deal with errors.
 When errors are caught, add local contextual extra information then rethrow the exception.
 1. **Memory Management**: Use `std::shared_ptr`, `std::weak_ptr` and `std::unique_ptr` as needed to ensure no usage of `new` or `delete` operators.
+1. **Termination**: If no value is provided when the user is prompted with `>`, the program terminates.
+1. **Do not use anything in the STL (Standard Template Library)**:
+1. **Strict Weak Ordering**: A Strict Weak Ordering is a Binary Predicate that compares two objects, returning true if the first precedes the second.
+This predicate must satisfy the standard mathematical definition of a strict weak ordering.
+The precise requirements are stated below, but what they roughly mean is that a Strict Weak Ordering has to behave the way that "less than" behaves: if a is less than b then b is not less than a, if a is less than b and b is less than c then a is less than c, and so on.
+1. **Constraints**: Provide constraints that the given type `T` given to the `BinaryTree` conforms to **strict weak ordering**.

 ## Sample Usage